 True Allergic Reactions: Extremely Rare but Real

 A true allergy to botulinum toxin means your immune system treats the protein as a threat.
 Published literature documents only a handful of confirmed anaphylactic reactions across millions of procedures globally.
-A 2024 review in Plastic and Reconstructive Surgery – Global Open reported three cases of mild hypersensitive reactions (non-itching chest redness) that resolved spontaneously within 15 minutes.
+A 2024 case report in Plastic and Reconstructive Surgery – Global Open (Guo et al., DOI: 10.1097/GOX.0000000000005845) documented three cases of mild BTA-related hypersensitive reactions presenting as non-pruritic chest erythema — two resolved spontaneously, one required oral corticosteroid treatment.

 What an allergic reaction looks like: Redness spreading beyond the injection site (within minutes).
 Hives or welts anywhere on the body.
 Itching that won't stop.
 Difficulty breathing or swelling of the throat (anaphylaxis — medical emergency).
 The key distinction: localized redness at the injection site is normal.
 Redness spreading to your chest, arms, or other areas is not.